noahpro99/dotfiles/README.md

 Tip: `--no-folding` avoids symlinking entire folders and links individual files instead.

+After stowing, install the packages listed in `nixos/configuration.nix` manually or via your distro’s package manager.

-### Use the shared NixOS module in your own flake (recommended)
+### Reuse the NixOS module (recommended on NixOS)

-2. In your own flake, add this repo as an input and import the module:
+Add the repo to your flake and import the module:

 Example `flake.nix` (in your system repo):